 Five Benefits of Using Augmented Reality in Product Design

-If you spend any time looking out on the horizon for technologies that show real potential for positive impact, it’s hard to find any more intriguing than augmented and virtual reality.
+If you spend any time looking out on the horizon for technologies that show real potential for positive impact, it's hard to find any more intriguing than augmented and virtual reality.
 The promise is mostly understood, but success in execution up to now has been limited.
 Killer use cases are still to be determined.
+Augmented reality design is one are that deserves the spotlight.

 Through experimentation in our team at Radius Innovation & Development, we've already seen tangible examples of what AR brings to our creative process in rapid visualization, accelerating time-to-market and in adding new dimensions to the way we collaborate.
 With emerging technologies like additive manufacturing, a part can undergo 19 design iterations in the time it would take for one iteration using traditional development methods.
 Adding AR as a tool in the prototyping mix can seize even more potential.